taiyuan2490/TaiyuanZhang-portfolio/critique-by-design.md

 Synthesis:

 Feedback showed consistent confusion about mixed denominators, the invisible 71% statistic, and county map distortions.
 Participants wanted clearer encoding, simplified visuals, and engaging elements.
 I learned that accessibility matters as much as accuracy.
-My redesign will highlight the 71% directly, use hexbin maps, and streamline layouts for readability.

 ## Step five: build the solution